SSForever-1611/ai-learning-assistant/README.md

 - The model uses a specific prompt for students

 ## Future Improvements
-- I would add a Voice feature
+- Add a Voice feature
 - Performance improvements such as speed, a better prompt.
 - UI enhancements
 - add specific AI models for specific topics for students